ZKAW/PyPass/README.md

 # PyPass
-This is a random password generator coded in Python.
--> This script do not store ANY of your data.
+This is a random password generator in python that does NOT store ANY of your data

 **Where can I use it?:**